skoolkid/skoolkit/sphinx/source/man/tap2sna.py.rst

 produce a faster simulated LOAD), or to disable acceleration entirely (``-c accelerator=none``).

+By default, the first pulse on the tape gives rise to an EAR bit reading of 0, and subsequent pulses give readings that alternate between 1 and 0.
+This works for most loaders, but some require the opposite polarity (``-c polarity=1``).

 CALL OPERATIONS
 ===============
 The ``--ram`` option can be used to call a Python function to perform arbitrary